BrewhouseTeam/brewhouseteam.github.io/_posts/2016-04-14-json-api-into.md

 end
 {% endhighlight %}

-Although the `ApplicationController` that we have written inherits from the `jsonapi-resources` controller.
-This can also be a normal controller that includes a `ActsAsResourceController`.
+Although the `ApplicationController` that we have written inherits from the `jsonapi-resources` controller, this can also be a normal controller that includes a `ActsAsResourceController`.

-In the routes, we are using `jsonapi_resources` method.
+In the routes, we are using the `jsonapi_resources` method.
 This gives us a lot of useful endpoints.
 For the sake of this example, let's just focus on a posting endpoint and add `only: [:create]`.
 Thus giving:
 {% highlight javascript %}
 api_post POST   /api/posts(.:format)           api/posts#create
 {% endhighlight %}

 This is actually all we need to post a base64 image through an API.
-From here we can use postman
+From here we can use Postman:
 {% highlight javascript %}
 curl -X POST -H "Content-Type: application/vnd.api+json" -H "Cache-Control: no-cache" -H "Postman-Token: 233cdeb0-ba65-7bd5-c550-8e8b79e181bb" -d '{
   "data": {